Cheyenne, Wyoming: History

 At a celebration on July 4, 1867, Grenville M. Dodge of the Union Pacific Railroad announced the selection of a townsite for its mountain region headquarters adjacent to the bridge the railroad planned to build across Crow Creek in the Territory of Dakota.
 At the same celebration, Major General Christopher C. Augur announced the selection of a site three miles (5 km) west of Crow Creek Crossing for a U.S. Army fort to protect the railroad.

 The Union Pacific Railroad platted its Crow Creek Crossing townsite on July 5, 1867.
 Residents named the town Cheyenne for the Cheyenne Native American people.
 On August 8, 1867, the Town of Cheyenne, Dakota Territory was incorporated, and on August 10, 1867, H. M. Hook was elected as Cheyenne's first mayor.
 The tracks of the Union Pacific Railroad reached Cheyenne on November 13, 1867, and the first train arrived the following day.
 Cheyenne grew so quickly it gained the nickname of "Magic City of the Plains".

 On September 8, 1867, the United States Army established Fort D.A.
 Russell in honor of Brigadier General David Allen Russell.
 Initially a cavalry encampment, construction of the fort began the following month.
 The fort was renamed Fort Francis E. Warren in 1930 in honor of the first Governor of the State of Wyoming, Francis E. Warren.
 The fort was transferred to the new United States Air Force and was renamed Francis E. Warren Air Force Base in October 1949.

 On July 25, 1868, the United States organized the Territory of Wyoming.
 Territorial Governor John Allen Campbell arrived in Cheyenne on May 7, 1869, and named Cheyenne the temporary territorial capital.
 Cheyenne has remained the only capital of Wyoming.
 On December 10, 1869, the first session of the Wyoming Territorial Legislature met in Cheyenne.
-That day, the legislature passed and Territorial Governor Campbell signed an act to re-incorporate the Town of Cheyenne, Wyoming Territory, and an act granting white women the right to vote, the first U.S. state or territory to grant suffrage to some women.
+That day, the legislature passed and Territorial Governor Campbell signed an act to re-incorporate the Town of Cheyenne, Wyoming Territory, and an act granting women the right to vote, the first U.S. state or territory to grant suffrage to women.

 On July 10, 1890, the Territory of Wyoming was admitted to the Union as the State of Wyoming.
 The Wyoming State Capitol was constructed between 1886 and 1890, with further improvements being completed in 1917.

 The Cheyenne Regional Airport was opened in 1920, initially serving as a stop for airmail.
 It soon developed into a civil-military airport, serving DC-3s and various military craft.
 During World War II, hundreds of B-17s, B-24s, and PBYs were outfitted and upgraded at the airfield.
 Today, it serves a number of military functions, and as a high-altitude testbed for civilian craft.